 The summary consolidated statements of operations data presented below for fiscal 2009, 2010, and 2011 are derived from audited consolidated financial statements that are included in this prospectus.
-The summary consolidated statements of operations data for the nine month periods ended April 30, 2011 and 2012 and the consolidated balance sheet data as of April 30, 2012 are derived from unaudited consolidated financial statements that are included in this prospectus.
+The summary consolidated statements of operations data for the six month periods ended January 31, 2011 and 2012 and the consolidated balance sheet data as of January 31, 2012 are derived from unaudited consolidated financial statements that are included in this prospectus.
 The unaudited consolidated financial statements were prepared on a basis consistent with our audited financial statements and include all adjustments, consisting of normal and recurring adjustments that we consider necessary for a fair presentation of the financial position and results of operations as of and for such periods.
-Operating results for the nine month period ended April 30, 2012 are not necessarily indicative of the results that may be expected for fiscal 2012.
-The following summary consolidated financial data should be read with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes included elsewhere in this prospectus.
+Operating results for the six month period ended January 31, 2012 are not necessarily indicative of the results that may be expected for fiscal 2012.
+The following summary consolidated financial statements and related notes included elsewhere in this prospectus.